COVESA/ifex/docker/README.md

 When the container is run, it will map the current directory to /work.

+Once inside an interactive shell in the container, you can run tools like `ifexgen` directly.

 **BUGS**
 See `Makefile` and `Dockerfile.*` for other options (e.g. alpine based)